wayneIBM/vpc-on-classic/example-code.md

 This document shows you how to use the REST APIs and `curl` commands to create an {{site.data.keyword.cloud}} Virtual Private Cloud for generation 1 compute resources.
 For code snippets calling the REST APIs using Go and Python, see this [example code](https://github.com/IBM-Cloud/vpc-api-samples/tree/gen1){: external}.

-To create a Virtual Private Cloud for generation 2 compute, see [Using the REST APIs to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-the-rest-apis).
+Newer generation available.
+For more information, see [Using the REST APIs to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-the-rest-apis) for generation 2 compute resources.
-{: tip}
+{:important}

 ## Prerequisites
 {: #prereqs}